Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Stark Model

-However, this agreement should be interpreted with caution.
-While ED- and SVD-based diagnostics identify the transition at the same $\gamma_{c}$ in the present Stark setting, the mechanism behind this agreement is not yet understood and calls for further investigation.
-In view of the pronounced ED–SVD mismatch in the quasiperiodic and random-disorder TRS-preserving models, our current conclusion is that SVD-based diagnostics cannot be regarded as a generally reliable tool to determine the MBL transition in TRS-preserving non-Hermitian systems, and ED-based diagnostics remain necessary.
+However, this agreement should still be interpreted with caution.
+As discussed in Sec.~\ref{sec:discussion} and supported by the bulk-subspace overlap analysis in Appendix~\ref{app:subspace_overlap}, the consistency between ED and SVD in the Stark model appears to arise because the dominant monotonic gradient structure is relatively robust under the construction of $\hat H^\dagger\hat H$, so that the ED and SVD bulk subspaces nearly coincide.
+This mechanism is not generic: in the quasiperiodic and random-disorder models, the corresponding bulk-subspace overlap is much smaller, and SVD-based diagnostics systematically shift the transition estimates.
+Therefore, SVD-based diagnostics cannot be regarded as generally reliable quantitative tools for determining MBL transitions in TRS-preserving non-Hermitian systems, and ED-based diagnostics remain necessary.